Utah Utes men's basketball: The Rebuild

 The 2013–2014 season marked a medial return to form for the Runnin' Utes as the team put up a 21–12 record, including a 9–9 mark in Pac-12 play.
-With new guard Delon Wright and Sophomore guard Brandon Taylor often starting together in the backcourt and Jordan Loveridge staying in his starting small forward position, the Utes saw a jump in scoring from 64.2 PTS/G to a much more potent 75.1 PTS/G. This year also saw the Utes beat their rival Brigham Young University Cougars for the first time in seven tries in a game where the homegrown Jordan Loveridge would score a game high 21 points to go with his 6 rebounds and 5 assists.
+With new guard Delon Wright and sophomore guard Brandon Taylor often starting together in the backcourt and Jordan Loveridge staying in his starting small forward position, the Utes saw a jump in scoring from 64.2 PTS/G to a much more potent 75.1 PTS/G. This year also saw the Utes beat their rival Brigham Young University Cougars for the first time in seven tries in a game where the homegrown Jordan Loveridge would score a game high 21 points to go with his 6 rebounds and 5 assists.
 After the game, Loveridge would declare "it just shows that Utah basketball is back.
 We're heading in the right direction every day and we're only going to go up from here".
 The season culminated in Utah's first postseason action in many seasons, where Utah lost to Saint Mary's College in the NIT, 70–58.
-This season's recruiting class included a pair of four star recruits in Brekkott Chapman and Kyle Kuzma, both forwards, but the jewel of the class turned out to be the Austrian seven-footer Jakob Poeltl.
+This season's recruiting class included a pair of four star recruits in Brekkott Chapman and Kyle Kuzma, both forwards, but the jewel of the class turned out to be the Austrian seven-footer Jakob Pöltl.
 As the season drew nearer, optimism surrounded the Utes, with some outlets predicting a run to the NCAA tournament.